 For Laminitis prone horses and ponies

 Balancers are an ideal option for horses and ponies prone to laminitis that needing a low calorie, nutrient- dense diet.
 As balancers are fed in such small quantities, they help to control calorie intake and limit excessive weight gain, whilst at the same time provide all the nutrients needed to support health and wellbeing.
 Many balancers, including Connolly’s RED MILLS Performa Care and GROCARE Balancer are specifically formulated to be cereal grain free and ultra-low in starch and sugar.
 This makes ideal for ‘good- doers’ that are prone to or suffering from laminitis or Cushing’s (PPID) or Equine Metabolic Syndrome.
-For more information on feeding the ‘good – doer’ please see (insert link to ‘good-doer’ article).
+Find out more information on feeding the ‘good – doer’.

 What are the feeding rates?

 The recommended daily intake will depend on the concentration of the balancer, the weight of the horse, the workload and whether it is being fed as a sole feed, with straights or alongside a concentrate feed.
 Feed rates can range from as little as 250g per day to 2kg per day for a 500kg adult horse.

 How does a feed balancer differ from a vitamin or mineral supplement?